 Suzanne Methot has provided Indigenous-focused content for several of the books in the series:

 - For Community Cares, which focuses on creating strong communities, we spoke with Madeleine Redfern (the mayor of Iqaluit, Nunavut), Indigenous youth involved in the secondary school program at the Native Learning Centre in Toronto, and with a member of the Native Canadian Centre’s Youth Council to gain insight on the Indigenous concept of relationship.

 - Activist Art contains a Q&A-style interview with DJ and video artist Bear Witness of A Tribe Called Red, exploring how the band uses media and message to create social change for Indigenous peoples.

 - Are You Hungry? explores food insecurity in Inuit communities in Canada’s north, and also contains a profile of Inuk hunter Joe Kayakyuak Agnujut Karetak, who runs the Young Hunters program at the Arviat Wellness Centre.

 - For Earth Action, we spoke with Nuu-chah-nulth elder and knowledge keeper Umeek Richard Atleo to get his perspective on the Nuu-chah-nulth concept of “tsawalk” (everything is one) and with Kwakwaka’wakw educator Sheryl Thompson to get her perspectives on sustainability and how we can make better choices for the earth.

-These books should be on the Christmas list of everyone who knows and loves a teacher.
 For more information and to order, go to Scholastic’s website.